 Howard M. Nathan, Founder

-Howard Nathan is President and CEO of Gift of Life Donor Program (GLDP).
+Howard Nathan is Executive Director of the Transplant Foundation, a charitable organization supporting the mission of Gift of Life Donor Program (GLDP).
 He founded Gift of Life Institute in 2004 with the vision of creating a center of expertise for training, education, collaboration, and research for organ and tissue donation professionals.
-GLDP is one of the largest and oldest of the 58 organ procurement organizations in the United States, having coordinated more than 33,000 organs for transplantation and tens of thousands of tissue transplants since 1974.
 A leading authority on organ and tissue donation, Howard has published more than 300 scientific papers and abstracts, and is a regular presenter at national and international organ procurement and transplantation conferences.
-Howard is also the President of the Transplant Foundation, a charitable organization supporting the mission of GLDP.

 Howard was presented with The Belzer Award for outstanding abstract at the 4th International Society for Organ Sharing Congress in 1997.
 He received numerous outstanding achievement awards from national organizations including: National Kidney Foundation, U.S. Transplant Games Committee (1992), National Kidney Foundation of Delaware Valley (1994), Association of Organ Procurement Organization (1996), American Liver Foundation “Celebrating Achievement Award” (2002), National Disease Research Interchange “Distinguished Service to Science Award” (2007), LifeNet Health “Exemplary Service Award” (2007), Juniata College “Alumni Achievement Award” (2017), and Donate Life America “Nicholas Green Lifetime Achievement Award” (2017).